GesterdGo/app-dev/README.md

 ## Why I Like It
 - Incredible action scenes and special effects
 - Amazing characters, especially Optimus Prime and Bumblebee
-- A nostalgic mix of robots and cars!
+- A nostalgic mix of robots and cars

 ## Memorable Quote
 > "Freedom is the right of all sentient beings." - Optimus Prime